theforeman/kafo/README.md

 * '23' means that you have no answer file
 * '24' means that your answer file asks for puppet module that you did not provide
 * '25' means that kafo could not get default values from puppet
+* '26' means that kafo could not find the specified scenario
+* '27' means that kafo found previous installation that has different scenario than is the specified scenario
 * '130' user interrupt (^C)

 ## Running Puppet Profiling